 Year 2 builds on your planning, design and prototyping skills.
 Approaches to entrepreneurial practice introduced.
 Theoretical units continue.
 Study abroad is an option.

 Through this unit you will further build on the skills and contextual knowledge you gained in Year 1.
 Alongside this you will develop your understanding of professional aspects of the indie games industry and start to define your future role within it.
 You will undertake this unit individually.
-This is an opportunity to develop your personal design, technical and intellectual interests in computer games through the production of a body of work for a specific audience (the audience will be defined through the unit brief for this unit).
+This is an opportunity to develop your personal design, technical and intellectual interests in computer games through the production of a body of work for specific audiences (defined through the unit briefs for this unit).

-This unit introduces you to contemporary games production practices and workflows.
-The first component introduces the process of making a game environment and the roles of those involved, specifically you will learn game environment production techniques and workflows.
-In a team and in response to the unit brief for this unit you will design an environment, you will do this in an iterative fashion as you would in a contemporary indie game production studio.
-Each member of your team will adopt a role representative of industry practice for example your team will need a designer, scripter, producer, modeller, texture artist, etc. The second component challenges you, again within a team, to develop a game proof of concept or ‘vertical slice’.
-In response to the unit brief for this unit you will collectively develop a game concept.
-Each member of your team will need to specialise in a specific area appropriate to their skills and interests, however all members should be involved in, and contribute to, all aspects of production.
+This unit introduces you to contemporary games production practices and workflows and the roles of those involved.
+In a team and in response to the unit brief for this unit you will design two games over the year and you will do this in an iterative fashion as you would in a contemporary indie game production studio.
+Each member of your team will adopt at least one role representative of industry practice for each project.
+For example your team will need a designer, scripter/programmer, producer, artist, etc. Each member of your team will need to specialise in a specific area appropriate to their skills and interests, however all members should be involved in, and contribute to, all aspects of production.
 Your production workflow will require you to create concepts, prototypes, design assets, documentation and deliver a pitch presentation of your project.

 This unit explores concepts and issues central to the historical, theoretical and aesthetic dimensions of the gaming practice.
 It critically examines the position of computer games and gamers within culture and society, exploring gaming's relationship to gender, ethnicity, conflict and capital, before turning a critical eye inwards to discuss ludology and its attendant concepts, including immersion, procedural rhetoric and cyber-individualism.